06 Nov 2020

 Measles reminder during the Coronavirus (COVID-19) pandemicAll travellers are advised to be up to date with measles vaccination

-During the COVID-19 pandemic there have been some necessary changes to clinical activities and services.
-However, during pandemics it is very important to maintain good immunisation coverage to avoid outbreaks of vaccine-preventable diseases that could increase the burden on UK health services and overseas; if UK travellers become ill abroad.
+During the COVID-19 pandemic there have been some necessary changes to clinical activities and services worldwide.
+However, during pandemics it is very important to maintain good immunisation coverage to avoid outbreaks of vaccine-preventable diseases that could increase the burden on health services .

 UK residents who travel abroad should ensure they are fully protected against measles, either through a known history of past infection or with a record of two doses of a measles containing vaccine.

 Measles remains widespread (endemic) in many countries/regions worldwide, including Europe.
 Routine immunisation programmes may be affected as priorities for health services globally have been in the control and management of COVID-19.
 Large measles outbreaks continue to be reported and summaries of measles cases and population incidence can be found here: